 Mixing a cup of warm water with one teaspoon of baking soda makes a great comb and brush cleaner.

 Once you have made the cleaner, place your combs and brushes into the liquid overnight to soak and then rinse them in clear water.

 #10.
 Baking Soda for Cleaning and Deodorizing Mattress and Pet Bedding

 Both your own mattress and your pet’s bedding absorb all different types of odors.
 You can remove those odors and leave your mattress and your pet’s bedding smelling fresher and cleaner with baking soda.

 Simply sprinkle baking soda on the bed and let sit for at least 30 minutes before vacuuming again.

 #11.
 Baking Soda for Cleaning Carpet (Deodorize Your Rug)

-Sprinkle baking soda on the rug and allow to sit for 30 to 45 minutes before vacuuming up the baking soda.
+To deodorize and freshen up a carpet, sprinkle baking soda on the carpet and allow to sit for 30 to 45 minutes before vacuuming up the baking soda.

 In addition, the baking soda you vacuum up helps to freshen up your vacuum again.

 #12.
 Clean and Shine Your Stainless Steel Sink